Refresh Flow Data Using Incremental Refresh

 |Incremental Refresh + Create Table||New rows only||Create or overwrite the existing table with only the new rows.||

-Create a new table with only the new rows as the as the complete data set.
+Create a new table with only the new rows as the complete data set.

 Configure incremental refresh